-From the ones we took a look at, we favor the H.Versailtex 100% Blackout Shade Curtains, they offer a complete blackout at a reasonable price.
+We decided to test and review some of the best blackout curtains on the market.
+We favor the H.Versailtex 100% Blackout Shade Curtains, they offer a complete blackout at a reasonable price.
 If you’re trying to ensure that the set you get is perfect for your home, then let’s take a look and see what we can do when it comes time to find that ultimate set of light blackout curtains.

 These are our favorites of the numerous blackout curtains we looked at.
 They’re priced great, provide serious blackout potential, available in a wide variety of colors… we can’t stop raving about them.